Opportunities for Freshmen

 Few universities have centers like CURL where students can be part of research teams where they learn research skills, become a co-authors of a research reports, work side-by-side with community activists, and get a hands-on understanding of how change really takes place in urban communities.
 There are a number of ways in which you can get involved at CURL.

-- UNIV 102: As an introduction to community-driven change, CURL is offering a UNIV 102 course in Spring 2013, “Chicago’s Grassroots Engines of Social Change.”
+- UNIV 102: As an introduction to community-driven change, CURL is likely to offer a UNIV 102 course in Spring 2014, “Chicago’s Grassroots Engines of Social Change.”
 This will be taught by Dr. Phil Nyden, the Director of CURL, and will involve CURL staff and students in giving freshmen an introduction to grassroots activism and change-oriented research.
 A number of community activists will also be talking about their work during the semester.

 - CURL Undergraduate Volunteer Opportunities and Paid Fellowships: Undergraduates can get engaged at CURL either through volunteering to be on a research team or applying for a paid fellowship at CURL.
 Contact Dr. Nyden or Mr. VanZytveld (contact information below) if you are interested in volunteering.
 Competitive fellowships for sophomores, juniors, and seniors provide stipends of $1200 per semester.